hitobito/hitobito/doc/development/05_rest_api.md

 ## REST API

 Hitobito offers a read-only JSON REST API that gives access to the basic data stored in the database.
 The output format follows the conventions of [json:api](http://jsonapi.org) (although in an older version according to this issue https://github.com/hitobito/hitobito/issues/207).
-The API currently does not set any CORS headers, so it has to be consumed server-side (querying it in JavaScript in a browser is not possible).

 ### Authentication